nav-j0t/customer-s-order-management/README.md

 # customer-s-order-management
 This was my hands on project for Database Management and is done using 3 different technologies.
-SQL, Oracle Database Servers and
+SQL, Oracle Database Servers and docke

 Proposal: